BBVA/patton/docs/source/index.rst

 What's Patton Server
 ====================

-Patton server is project that store the vulnerability information (CVEs) and link it with product details (CPE) and allow to ask in a very clever way.
+Patton Server project provides a service that builds a knowledge database about vulnerability information (CVEs), this information is then linked with product details (CPE) to finally allow to ask in a very clever way.

 Contents
 ========